sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 * Fixed: language issue when embedding social plugins in admin
 * Fixed: time on events
 * Changed:  Facebook API to 2.4
-* Added a new parameters for shortcode 'social_plugin' and 'theme'
+* Added new parameters for shortcode "social_plugin" and "theme"
 * Fixed: shortcode use [facebook FB_Object_ID ]
 * Improved CSS and themes
 * New Embed Post Raw